skaur-890/ML_LAB_EVAL/README.md

 ## Results:
-The best-performing model is Random Forest with an R-squared value of 0.9367.
+The best-performing model is Random Forest with an Linear Regression value of 0.2646.